MEng Chemical Engineering with a Year Abroad

 You typically spend your third undergraduate year abroad at one of our partner universities and will then return to Imperial for the final year.
-If the year abroad destination is France, the Netherlands or Sweden, you will spend the fourth year abroad.
+If the year abroad destination is France, the Netherlands or Sweden, you will spend the fourth year abroad instead.
 In Spain there is the option to spend either the third or the fourth undergraduate year abroad.

 Ordinarily only students who are on track to achieve at least a 2:1 by the end of year two (or year three for final year placements) are eligible for selection.
 If you do not reach this level you will be able to transfer to the standard course.

 You may transfer to the standard course at any earlier time.
-Similarly, there are opportunities for anyone from the standard course to transfer to the Year Abroad course.
+Similarly, there are opportunities for students from the standard course to transfer to the Year Abroad course.

 The first two years are shared by all three degrees, covering fundamental science and mathematics and how that applies to practical engineering problems.
 During this time you will analyse a variety of chemical processes, and learn about the many ways of contacting, reacting and separating different gases, liquids and solids on a large scale.

 We also introduce you to the basic social, economic and environmental factors that affect industrial operations.